Baltimore County Department of Social Services

 - Anyone in the household has an indicated child protective service finding

-- You live in a one bedroom apartment/home
+- You live in a one-bedroom apartment or home

 Phone: Call 410-853-3170 Monday through Friday from 9 a.m. to 5 p.m.
 If you call during non-business hours, please leave a message and your call will be returned within one business day.

-Email: Send us an email at email@example.com.
+Email: Send the Department of Social Services an email at email@example.com.
 All email correspondence is confidential, and only reviewed by Department of Social Services recruitment staff.

-All informational meetings for 2014 will begin at 6 p.m. and will be held at 6401 York Road in Baltimore, MD 21212, in the Main Conference Room on the third floor.
+All informational meetings begin at 6:30 p.m. and will be held at 6401 York Road in Baltimore, Maryland 21212, in the Main Conference Room on the third floor.
 Meeting dates are below:

 Inclement Weather Notice